 REPORTS:

-1. Annual reports of activities and assignments of the President, President Elect, Vice President, all Commission and Committee Chairpersons will be submitted to the Executive Board and Board of Directors.
-Such reports will also be filed with the Secretary.
+1. Reports of activities and assignments of the President, President Elect, Vice President, all Commission and Committee Chair will be presented at each meeting to the Executive Board and Board of Directors.
+These reports will be filed with the Secretary.

-2. A written report by the Commission and Committee chairpersons will be presented at each Board of Directors Meeting.
+2. A written report by the Commission and Committee chair will be presented at each Board of Directors Meeting.
 A copy will be kept on file.

 3. A report will be presented by those in leadership positions after attending the NCCW Convention.
 A copy will be kept on file.

-OFFICERS, COMMISSIONS AND COMMITTEE CHAIRPERSONS:
+OFFICERS, COMMISSIONS AND COMMITTEE CHAIR:

-1. Officers, Commission and Committee chairpersons will submit the charges they incur, via receipt with the exception of mileage.
+1. Officers, Commission and Committee chair will submit the charges they incur, via receipt with the exception of mileage.

-2. Officers, Commissions, and Committee chairpersons are expected to attend the LDCCW Board of Directors Meeting to inform or answer any questions regarding their position.
+2. Officers, Commissions, and Committee chair are expected to attend the LDCCW Board of Directors Meeting to inform or answer any questions regarding their position.
 If unable to attend these meetings, they must contact the LDCCW President to be excused.

-3. Commission chairpersons may appoint a co-chairperson to work with them; however, co-chairpersons will not be considered members of the Board of Directors.
-(The LDCCW President is automatically an ex-officio member of each committee except the Nominating Committee.)
+3. Commission Chairs may appoint a co-chair to work with them; however, co-chair will not be considered members of the Board of Directors.
+(The LDCCW President is automatically an ex-officio member of each committee, except the Nominating Committee.)

-4. A vacancy in the role of chairperson of a commission or committee shall be filled by presidential appointment.
+4. A vacancy in the role of Chair of a Commission or Committee shall be filled by presidential appointment.

 5. The President will be responsible for obtaining insurance coverage for all LDCCW equipment with final approval of insurance coverage costs and agent to be subject to approval by the Executive Board prior to entering into a contract with insuring agency and/or representative.

-6. The retiring President shall be responsible for obtaining thank you gifts for the outgoing officers, commission and committee chairpersons.
+6. The retiring President shall be responsible for obtaining thank you gifts for the outgoing Officers, Commission and Committee Chair.
 These are to be given at the LDCCW Convention.
 This expense will be paid by the LDCCW and included in the LDCCW Convention Budget.

 7. All laptops, printers, and equipment, along with files will be passed on to incoming persons within thirty (30) days of completion of their position.
+In the position of Treasurer, within 30 days of completion of the audit.

-MILWAUKEE PROVINCE:
+PROVINCE OF MILWAUKEE:

 1. Protocol for Diocesan Councils providing the choice of a Province Director is rotated in order as follows: